vadimsj/redland-renovations/README.md

   - Website is structured to guide visitors towards the primary call-to-action.

   - Website is divided into the following sections or pages:
     - Home
     - Services
     - Gallery
     - About Us
     - Contact
+    - Footer

   - Website features a navigation bar with the following links:
     - Services